AlixAbbasi/starter-hugo-academic/content/authors/admin/_index.md

     url: https://cispa.de

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include embedded systems security, Real-Time Operating System (RTOS) security, space systems security and security of embedded control systems such as electronic control units.
+bio: My research interests is embedded systems security in general and includes topics such as Real-Time Operating System (RTOS) security, space systems security and security of embedded control systems such as electronic control units and Programmable Logic Controllers.

 # Interests to show in About widget
 interests: